I am a lifelong Budo practitioner.

 - remain calm under pressure

 I believe that the practice of Budo in the form of Judo and Aikido has formed me tremendously.
-Budo has helped me develop mental stamina, persistence, and endurance, which help me be a better coder and trader.
+Budo has helped me develop mental stamina, persistence, and endurance, which help me be a better coder, trader, and just a better person all around.